Ilias Boumassaoudi

 Ilias Boumassaoudi (born 14 January 2005) is a professional footballer who plays as a midfielder for Eerste Divisie club FC Den Bosch.
-Born in the Netherlands, he plays for the Morocco national under-20 football team.
+Born in the Netherlands, he plays for Morocco at youth international level.

 Club career

-He was in the youth systems at PSV Eindhoven and NAC Breda, prior to joining FC Den Bosch at the age of 14 years-old.
+Boumassaoudi was in the youth systems at PSV Eindhoven and NAC Breda, prior to joining FC Den Bosch at the age of 14.

 He signed his first professional contract with the club in April 2023.
-He made his professional debut for the club on May 8, 2023, in the Eerste Divisie in an away match against Jong FC Utrecht, in a 0-0 draw.
-He made his first start four days later, and marked the occasion with his first professional goal, in a 2-2 draw.
-In August 2025, he scored a hat trick in a 5-2 win over TOP Oss.
+Boumassaoudi made his professional debut for the club on 8 May 2023, in the Eerste Divisie in an away match against Jong FC Utrecht, in a 0–0 draw.
+He made his first start four days later, and marked the occasion with his first professional goal, in a 2–2 draw.
+In August 2025, he scored a hat-trick in a 5–2 win over TOP Oss.
 The following month, he signed a new two-year contract extension with the club.

 International career

-He played for the Morocco national under-20 football team at the 2025 African U20 Cup of Nations, scoring an extra winner in a 1-0 win over Sierra Leone U20 in the quarter finals to ensure Morocco qualified for the 2025 U20 World Cup.
-He was subsequently named in the squad for the 2025 FIFA U-20 World Cup held from 27 September 2025 in Chile.
+Boumassaoudi played for the Morocco national under-20 team at the 2025 African U-20 Cup of Nations, scoring an extra-time winner in a 1–0 win over Sierra Leone in the quarter-finals to ensure Morocco qualified for the 2025 U-20 World Cup.
+He was subsequently named in the squad for the 2025 FIFA U-20 World Cup held from 27 September to 19 October in Chile.